bi0mark/MTT_assay_analyser/README.md

   * Saving directory is user defined

 ## Output results
-The output is a [barplot](plot.pdf) with errorbars (standart deviation) and statistic significance (displayed as \*) based on T-test.
-Statictic differrence is measure between reference sample and other samples.
+The output is a [barplot](plot.pdf) with error bars (standard deviation) and statistical significance (displayed as \*) based on T-test.
+Statistic difference is measure between reference sample and other samples.